Frequently Asked Questions (FAQs)

 9. Can I get my rates notice via email?

-You will then be able to continue receiving your notices electronically.
+You will then be able to receive your notices electronically.

 FAQS: Waste and Recycling